The King of Tears, Lee Bang-won: Production

-Controversies

-On January 20, KBS released an apology for a horse's death on the set during filming of the seventh episode, when a scene was filmed showing the horse and its rider falling down.
+On January 20, 2022, KBS released an apology for a horse's death on the set during filming of the seventh episode, when a scene was filmed showing the horse and its rider falling down.
 The horse's hind leg had been tied up with a wire, causing the horse to flip in the air and land on its neck.

-While the actor also sustained injuries, the horse died a week after the incident, generating great public outcry over animal abuse.
+While the actor also sustained injuries, the horse died a week after the incident.
+KBS decided not to air two of the latest episodes originally set for release on January 22 and January 23, potentially due to the controversy.